nabeelvalley/TypewriterVSCodeTheme/README.md

 # Typewriter Theme

-A clean, simple ink-on-paper style theme, give it a shot and let me know what you think!
+A clean, simple ink-on-paper style theme, includes a theme with black text and a theme with blue.

 ## Screenshot